 Any traveling sales rep would agree: multi-stop route planning is one of the most tedious and stressful parts of their job.

-It’s not just about plopping addresses into Google.
+That’s because it’s not just about plopping addresses into Google.
 From fuel costs to unexpected client emergencies to keeping track of crucial data, there are so many variables to sales route mapping and so much to risk if it’s not done efficiently.

 Although it’s usually a good rule to not mix business with pleasure, sometimes there are helpful tips and tricks that one can learn from the other.
 Thankfully for traveling salespeople everywhere, this is one of those times.